learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

 - You can now select a program to use for the quick links.

-- The quick links now include a link to the user's accounting page.
+- The quick links now include a link to the user's accounting page, a new page that lists all costs and transactions that the user is involved in.
+This should make it easier to determine, for example, if a user has paid for a program.

 - The page now clearly indicates if a user is deactivated.